patternize-projects/Heliconius_forewing_band/README.md

 # Heliconius_forewing_band
+Analysis and code for figures
-Analysis "Perfect mimicry between Heliconius butterflies is constrained by genetics and development"
+"Perfect mimicry between <i>Heliconius</i> butterflies is constrained by genetics and development"